ERC-BIG-5/twitter-stream-unpacker/readme.md

 text, media - relevant, class (corine classification) For this we use the annotation_extra "1" when handling databases and files

+## postgres

+We can create a db and a user with all rights to it for a labelstudio db.

+##

 this repo processes Twitter Stream grabs from https://archive.org/details/twitterstream